IgorKrupenja/buerokratt-mcp/README.md

 - [ ] Add support for more modules.
 - [ ] Add OAuth2 support for authentication.
 - [ ] Consider using several MCP servers for different modules **if** context size is an issue.
 There is a CI check for this, see [checks](#checks) below.
 - [ ] Cache rules in memory if needed.
 Check with `measure-load-time` script.
-But this should be very fast with Bun.
+But this should be very fast with pnpm.

 ## Usage